credwards27/terminal-settings/README.md

 ## Usage

-The root of this repo represents your home directory, and all files should be linked/copied to their corresponding locations.
+The root of this repo represents your home directory, and all files (excluding repo files) should be linked/copied to their corresponding locations.

 To use the custom bash configurations, include the following code at the top of `.bash_profile`: